i-love-flamingo/flamingo/framework/cmd/Readme.md

 # Command package

-The flamingo command package provides the *Flamingo Root Command* and allows to add additional commands under the Flamingo root command.
+The Flamingo command package provides the *Flamingo root command* and allows to add additional commands under the Flamingo root command.
-It is based on the popular spf13/cobra package.
+It is based on the popular [spf13/cobra](https://github.com/spf13/cobra) package.

 ## How to add new commands for the root command

-Register your own commands via dingo multibindings to `*cobra.Command` inside your flamingo `module.go` file:
+Register your own commands via Dingo multibindings to `*cobra.Command` inside your Flamingo `module.go` file:

 E.g.:
 ```go
 func (m *Module) Configure(injector *dingo.Injector) {
 	injector.BindMulti(new(cobra.Command)).ToInstance(myCommand())
 }